Life At RIT

 College is a big investment; not just for the student but often for the entire family.
 RIT recognizes a student's need for financial assistance, and the Office of Financial Aid and Scholarships assists students and families in identifying sources of financial aid to help meet the cost of a quality education.
 While the primary responsibility for educational expenses rests with the student and the student's family, RIT offers a comprehensive financial aid program consisting of merit-based scholarships and a full range of need-based grants, loans, and campus employment programs.

 As you may have read about in FERPA and Parent Access, financial aid information is protected by federal law and is considered part of a student's private records.
 Your student may have already granted you access to financial aid information.
-Additionally, parent PLUS loans are sometimes a part of a student's financial aid.
-One important thing that you, as a parent, can do is have conversations with your students about financial aid.
+One important thing that you can do is have conversations with your students about financial aid.
 It is very valuable for students to recognize the cost of attending RIT and how this cost is being covered.
 An understanding of the financial commitment involved, as well as expectations about their and your financial contributions, will help students see the value of their education.
-This is also a time to talk about students giving you parent access to financial aid information on the eServices website.

 Applying for Aid